cschladetsch/JsIndustrialProducer/Readme.md

 - **Time Display**: Shows elapsed and total time
 - **Frequency Range**: 20Hz to 20kHz with labeled markers
 - **Responsive Design**: Auto-scales to window size with proper DPI handling

+### AI Lyrics Generation
+The integrated lyrics generator creates thematic content inspired by industrial/electronic artists:
+- **Dynamic Generation**: Unique lyrics for each song based on seed values
+- **Section-Specific Patterns**: Different structures for verses, choruses, bridges
+- **Industrial Themes**: Words and phrases from existential, emotional, abstract, and industrial vocabularies
+- **Real-time Sync**: Lyrics highlight in sync with music playback
+- **Export Options**: Copy to clipboard or download as .txt file
+- **Regeneration**: Create new variations with a single click

 ## Parameters